stephenslab/ebnm/README.md

 $$ \theta_j | s_j \sim g \in G $$ where the distribution g is to
 be estimated.
 The distribution g is referred to as the "prior distribution" for
 $\theta$ and G is a specified family of prior distributions.
-Several options for \eqn{G} are implemented, some parametric and others non-parametric.
+Several options for G are implemented, some parametric and others non-parametric.

 Solving the EBNM problem involves two steps.
 First, estimate g $\in$  G via maximum marginal likelihood,